pallets/click/docs/commands.rst

 .. versionadded:: 2.0

-Starting with click 2.0 you can override defaults for contexts not just when calling your script, but also in the decorator that declares a command.
+Starting with Click 2.0 you can override defaults for contexts not just when calling your script, but also in the decorator that declares a command.
 For instance given the previous example which defines a custom ``default_map`` this can also be accomplished in the decorator now.